dogukanatakul/php-auto-mssql-query-builder/README.md

-# php-auto-mssql-query-builder
+# Php auto mssql query builder.
-Php auto mssql query builder.
+Creates automatic mssql query according to the data you send in json format.